I like to write about celebrities, music, TV, movies, leisure, baby names, and American pop culture.

 Southern baby boy names tend to have one of the following traits:

 - They sound tough or macho, such as Blade or Ryker.
 They make you think of cowboys and 4x4s.

 - They're inspired by the first or last names of Civil War figures, such as Lee or Marshall.
-These names feel distinguished.
+These names feel historical.

-- They have Anglo-Saxon origins, like Albion, which is literally the original namesake of England, or be Anglo-Saxon in general, like George or Frederick.
+- They have Anglo Saxon origins, like Albion (which is literally the original namesake of England), George, or Frederick.

 - They're inspired by nature, such as Ridge, Colt, Hunter, or Wade.

 Some of the famous people that have had these names are: Montgomery Gentry, Tex Ritter, Robert E. Lee, and Hunter Hayes.